Germany says review of Chinese bid for Aixtron to take months

-BERLIN A German Economy Ministry review of a Chinese takeover bid for chip equipment maker Aixtron (AIXGn.DE) will likely take several months, a ministry spokeswoman said on Wednesday, declining to give details on why it withdrew clearance for the deal.
+BERLIN Oct 26 A German Economy Ministry review of a Chinese takeover bid for chip equipment maker Aixtron will likely take several months, a ministry spokeswoman said on Wednesday, declining to give details on why it withdrew clearance for the deal.

 The ministry first needs to collect all necessary documents pertaining to the review, the spokeswoman told a regular government news conference in Berlin.